finbourne/lusid-sdk-java-preview/sdk/docs/AllocationsApi.md

     List<String> sortBy = Arrays.asList(); // List<String> | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
-    String filter = "filter_example"; // String | Expression to filter the result set.
+    String filter = "\"\""; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
 These take the format {domain}/{scope}/{code} e.g. \"Allocations/system/Name\".
     try {
       PagedResourceListOfAllocation result = apiInstance.listAllocations(asAt, page, sortBy, start, limit, filter, propertyKeys);